Hadiya case: Religious conversion

-Hadiya, who grew up as Akhila Ashokan, belonged to a family from Vaikom, Kottayam.
-She is the only child of an atheist ex-serviceman, K.M.
+Hadiya, who grew up as Akhila Ashokan, was born to a family from Vaikom, Kottayam, as the only child of an atheist ex-serviceman, K.M.
 Ashokan and his wife Ponnamma.
 She lived with her parents and studied at local schools until 12th standard, which she passed at the second attempt.
 While pursuing her bachelor's degree at Sivaraj Homeopathic Medical College at Salem, she converted to Islamic faith.
 She became interested in Islam after seeing two of her collegemates, Faseena and Jaseela.
-On 6 January 2016 Akhila went missing from a house in Selam, where she was staying with her friends, Faseena and Jaseena, and parents filed the police complaint against the friends and their father Aboobacker Hadiya insisted in the High Court that it was a personal choice, her family argued that she is the victim of love jihad, and court annulled her marriage with the observation that she was a "weak and vulnerable girl capable of being exploited".
-Court also said in its order that "Shefin Jahan is one such person who has been assigned to play the role of going through a sham of a marriage with Ms. Akhila, with the object of transporting her out of India."
+On 6 January 2016 Akhila went missing from a house in Selam, where she was staying with her friends, Faseena and Jaseena, and her parents filed a police complaint against the friends and their father Aboobacker.
+Hadiya insisted in the High Court that her conversion was a personal choice, her family argued that she was the victim of love jihad.
+The court annulled her marriage with the observation that she was a "weak and vulnerable girl capable of being exploited".
+The High Court also said in its order that "Shefin Jahan is one such person who has been assigned to play the role of going through a sham of a marriage with Ms. Akhila, with the object of transporting her out of India."
 She told the court that she was "impressed" by her friends' "timely prayers and good character."
-She told the court she had been practicing Islam for 3 years without formally announcing the change of faith, but she started the legal procedure for conversion only by September 2015.
+She told the court she had been practicing Islam for 3 years without formally announcing the change of faith, but that she started the legal procedure for conversion only by September 2015.
 Her parents learnt about the conversion when she refused to participate in her grandfather's funeral ritual at her home.
 She subsequently returned to college wearing a headscarf.

-In January 2016, Akhila left her home and joined a course on Islam at "Therbiathul Islam Sabha", a Kozhikode Islamic study centre, as an 'external candidate' after filling an affidavit that she converted on her on accord.
+In January 2016, Akhila left her home and joined a course on Islam at "Therbiathul Islam Sabha", a Kozhikode Islamic study centre, as an 'external candidate' after filling an affidavit that she converted on her own accord.
 She planned to stay at her roommates' residence in Kerala during the study period.
 However, her roommates' father Aboobacker refused to let her continue at his residence, following which she approached Satya Sarani, an educational institution and conversion centre at Manjeri, Malappuram.
 While at Satya Sarani, she stayed with A.S.
-Zainaba, president of NWF and member of its parent radical Islamist organisation PFI as well as member of PFI's other front SDPI.
-NWF is women's wing of PFI.
-PFI, having links with banned Islamist terrorist organisation group SIMI and Pakistan's ISI, is involved with Islamic terrorist acts and groups.
+Zainaba, president of NWF and member of its parent radical Islamist organisation PFI as well as member of the PFI's political wing, the SDPI.
+The NWF is the women's wing of the PFI.
+The PFI, having links with banned Islamist terrorist organisation group SIMI and Pakistan's ISI, is involved with Islamic terrorist acts and groups.

 Meanwhile, Hadiya's father had filed a missing person's police case, and after being unable to trace her, he filed the first case in the high court.